galaxyproject/training-material/topics/admin/tutorials/ansible/tutorial.md

 Templates give you greater control over the files you are deploying to the target system.
 If you need to deploy a file to multiple hosts, but configure it differently on each host, you should use templates.
 For instance deploying a service that should only listen on the correct IP address for that host would be a good use case for templates.
 All of the facts you discovered in the previous hands-on are available to you to use in templates, `when` statements (like the [ansible-cvmfs example we saw earlier](#modules-and-tasks)).
 Additionally all of the variables you've defined are available as well.

 > ### {% icon details %} Template Syntax
-> Templates use Jinja2 syntax.
+> Templates end with the `.j2` suffix and use Jinja2 syntax.
 If you are not familiar with it, you should [read about it](http://jinja.pocoo.org/docs/2.10/templates/) first, before moving on with the tutorial.
+Ansible fills the templates with variable values and copies the file to its remote destination without the .j2 suffix.
 {: .details}

 > ### {% icon hands_on %} Hands-on: Variables and Templates